lorenzwalthert/gsoc2018/wiki-page.md

-within the first 30 days and it will become a second-level dependency of devtools (via usethis) with the next devtools release. reprex (a tidyverse core package) allows the user to optionally style the code it processes and exampletestr uses styler to prettify code.
+within the first 30 days and it will become a second-level dependency of devtools (via usethis) with the next devtools release. reprex (a tidyverse core package) allows the user to optionally style the code it processes and exampletestr uses styler to prettify code. styler will also soon be available for pretty printing of code rendered with knitr [yihui/knitr#1516](https://github.com/yihui/knitr/issues/1516).

 # Mentors